-Table 6 summarizes the estimates for the country bias parameters and figure 2 visualizes the estimated time bias across 23 countries.
+Table 6 summarizes the estimates for the country bias parameters, and Fig. 2 visualizes the estimated time bias across twenty-three countries.
 We exclude Malta and Cyprus from the figure because we can only estimate a single parameter for them.
-All bias parameters are estimated on the same scale as the party positions, which facilitates the interpretation of their size and direction: A positive (negative) parameter implies that in the absence of the bias correction, parties from this country would appear to be more right (left) then they actually are.
+All bias parameters are estimated on the same scale as the party positions, which facilitates the interpretation of their size and direction: A positive (negative) parameter implies that in the absence of the bias correction, parties from this country would appear to be more right (left) than they actually are.

 To provide a substantive interpretation of these biases, we propose to compare the bias parameters with half the distance between the modes of the two largest and most important European party families, the Christian Democrats and the Social Democrats.
 In most countries, the Christian Democrats and the Social Democrats are the dominant parties of each "camp" on the left-right dimension.
-Hence, we believe that any bias exceeding this distance, which is equal to 1.5, may discredit estimates of party positions because it makes parties appear to be Social Democrats although they are Christian Democrats and vice-versa.
+Hence, we believe that any bias exceeding this distance, which is equal to 1.5, may discredit estimates of party positions because it makes parties appear to be Social Democrats although they are Christian Democrats, and vice versa.

-Regarding the country bias, we find a positive bias parameter for 13 out of 25 countries.
+Regarding the country bias, we find a positive bias parameter for thirteen out of twenty-five countries.
 Accordingly, in these countries parties appear more rightist than they actually are.
-In most cases, the BCI overlaps zero and is very large, which implies that we would often need more information to pin-point the exact size of the bias.
+In most cases, the BCI overlaps zero and is very large, which implies that we would often need more information to pinpoint the direction of the bias.
 Column four lists the probability that the bias exceeds 1.5, which is half the distance between Christian Democrats and Social Democrats.
 For five countries, this probability is well above 50%, and for most other countries it is close to 50%.
 The risk is smallest in Spain (15%) and largest in Estonia and Latvia (98% and 95%).
 In other words, it is almost certain that Estonian and Latvian parties appear as Christian Democrats although they are actually Social Democrats.
 In Spain instead, most parties are placed in the appropriate subspace of the space.

 Figure 2 illustrates that the bias varies considerably over time and across countries.
-In some countries, such as Denmark, the time bias scatters around zero, while it exhibits a persistent trend towards one extreme in others, such as in the United Kingdom.
+In some countries, such as Denmark, the time bias scatters around zero, whereas it exhibits a persistent trend toward one extreme in others, such as in the United Kingdom.
 This means that the British left-right scale has tremendously changed over time.
 In longitudinal studies of party systems, the existence of such a persistent trend is especially worrisome since the error is systematic and not random.
 The average probability for any time bias to exceed 1.5 across all countries and elections is 53%.
-In the United Kingdom this probability is rising over the course of the last elections, approaching 92% in the 2010 election.
-In Denmark instead, the probability is not larger than 65% (1977) and has fallen in the last two elections to 36% (2007).
+In the United Kingdom, this probability is rising over the course of the last elections,